Radvendii/trackpoint-clusters/readme.md

 All that said, I want to be clear that this program is not guaranteed to work for you, and *may in fact fuck up your system*.
 Any damage it does will almost certainly be reverted with a reboot, or even just restarting X11, but I don't guarantee that.
 If you cannot read through and understand what this program does, or don't have a friend who can do that for you, it may not be for you.

+### Specific Warnings

+This program replicates similar behaviour to `unclutter` and `xbanish`, and I have no idea how they would interact with each other.

 ## Motivation / Story time

 I recently got a nice split keyboard with thumb clusters (the [ergodox-ez](https://ergodox-ez.com/)), and then went I went to type on my thinkpad keyboard, I realized I was missing the thumb clusters.
 Using ctrl and shift with my left pinky finger so often is just kind of a pain.
 I was also missing the layers, which allowed me to have so many symbol keys within easy reach.
 Then I looked down at the keyboard, and it clicked.
 Literally, I clicked the mouse button.